dgroomes/react-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* React-ify components of the `index.html` and JS source files.
+* IN PROGRESS React-ify components of the `index.html` and JS source files.
   * In other words, slim down the source code in `index.html` by pushing its contents into custom React components.
 For example, create a React component to represent the README Markdown content.
 We want to lean into the tools we are using and get more leverage out of them.